Magnify-Cash/magnify-monorepo/contracts/docs/basic-integration.md

 Hop into the discord!

 ## Read More
-For more in-depth information on the NFTY Finance protocol, contract interactions, and advanced features, please refer to the documentation in the `/contracts` directory.
+For more in-depth information on the Magnify Cash protocol, contract interactions, and advanced features, please refer to the documentation in the `/contracts` directory.